The Ultimate Network Infrastructure Security Guide

 Regularly backing up critical data is crucial to ensure data availability and recoverability in the event of data loss or system failure.
 Organizations should establish comprehensive backup policies and procedures, including regular backups of critical data.
 It is essential to store backups in secure locations, both on-premises and off-site, to prevent data loss due to physical or security incidents.

-See also The Importance of Network Infrastructure Monitoring for Businesses
+See also The Top Network Infrastructure Trends for the Coming Year

 Testing and verifying data backups